 The seeds of the hemp plant are also used for the preparation of salad dressing, margarine, dietary supplements, and cosmetics.
 However, the rich source of CBD is the flowering portion of the industrial hemp.

 FDA’s actions regarding the use of THC oils

 According to FDA Act, any item used for cure, diagnosis, treatment, prevention or mitigation of disease is considered a drug.

-The FDA regulates the intended use of products by reviewing the sources such as promotional statements or advertisements including the social media, websites or other.
+The FDA regulates the intended use of products by reviewing sources such as promotional statements or advertisements including social media, websites or others.
 FDA-approved labeling on the CBD products can only make the medical claims.

 However, in February 2015 and 2016, FDA distributed the warning letter to the online CBD vendors who sold the CBD products which were misbranded or termed as dietary supplements and nutraceuticals.

 Some vendors showed the CBD oils which had either little or no CBD at all while others had very high levels of THC.